Qumulo/docs/qq-cli-command-guide/portal/portal_create.md

   name: -p
   required: false
 - alternate: []
-  help: Full path to the prospective directory that will serve as the hub portal root
+  help: The full path to the prospective directory that will serve as the hub portal
-    directory
+    root directory
   name: --hub-root
   required: true
 - alternate:
   - --json
   help: Pretty-print JSON
   name: -j
+  required: false
+- alternate:
+  - --read-only-spoke
+  help: 'Create a read-only spoke portal.
+Read-only spoke portals prevent users from
+    creating or modifying files or directories under the hub portal root directory.
+    Important: It isn''t possible to change a read-only spoke portal to a read-write portal after creating it.'
+  name: -r
   required: false
 permalink: /qq-cli-command-guide/portal/portal_create.html
 positional_options: []